pollypeppers/linked-blog-starter-md/Metrics for my 20th Year (Autumn or Q1).md

 7. Piano (Goal: Get to a late beginner level by practicing 1/2 an hour a day)
 	1. Did you learn something new about piano for 10 minutes
 	2. Did you practice piano for 20 minutes?
+8. Singing

-C. Soulful Cultural Nourishment
+C. Soulful/Cultural Nourishment

-D. Intellectual
+D. Intellectual Development

+E. Social Development